su-sanna/IT1025Spring2022SusannaPopyk/README.md

 -job outlook (2020-’30): 13%
 -employment change (2020-’30): 25,500
 #### Handshake
+It is a very useful resource.
+In my experience, I found it to be utilized easily.
+There are many support links one can go to for help.
+And it does an amazing job at enhancing one’s career readiness.
 #### Certifications, Certificates, and Degrees
 -CompTIA: finds, shields and executes cybersecurity.
 -Cisco: Associate level: CCNA Enterprise, CyberOps Associate, DevNet Associate
 -CISSP: Focused on cybersecurity.
 Positions include: IT Director, security analyst, network architect, etc.
+A Tri-c program/certificate of interest to me would have to be software development.
 #### Industry Associations and Student Organizations
+-ACM-W: the purpose of this organization is to empower and bring more awareness to women in the technology field.
+Benefits would include increase in pay, higher establishment, more recognition, etc.
 ### Computer Architecture
 #### CPU
 #### Gates and Circuits